 Last December, I got into my husband’s car to go see Christmas lights.
 It was the last thing I did before pain like I’ve never known invaded my body for the next several months.
 Back injuries and nerve pain are definitely of the devil.
+I spent the next few months crying, wincing, and continuously scouring the internet for a physical therapist like LifeMotion to see if they could help me out, or at least relieve some of my pain!
 When you lie in bed at night and think, “If I went and cut off my leg right now it would hurt less,” and you believe this is rational thought, you know the pain has gone to your head in a very crazy way.
 Instead of sawing the problem off, you could instead try out marijuana-based products like an 80mg thc jelly bomb or related products to deal with the pain, inflammation, and any associated effects to your mental health.

 Almost four months of physical therapy ensued.
 That is a long time to spend three precious mornings a week being pulled, pressed, and otherwise challenged in ways my body does not approve.

 I personally feel that all the hard work that I had to endure to regain my strength and mobility would have been made easier if I had the option of at home physical therapy.
 Unfortunately, this wasn’t the case, which meant I had to travel to a clinic to get the treatment I needed, which didn’t do much for my mental health.
 I just felt that I would’ve been more comfortable in my own personal surroundings, that’s all.
 On saying that, I’m just grateful that I had the best professionals helping me, and with their help and motivation, I was able to persevere with my physical therapy.

 I graduated.
 Finally.
 Not, however, without my therapist informing me that, if I want to stay well and avoid back surgery, I have “a lifetime of stretching and strengthening ahead.”

 A lifetime is a long time.
 We can hope.